 With its spectacular mountain forests and high alpine grassland, Sichuan is the very essence of 'Wild China'.
 The mammals and birds of this diverse province are a rare mix of the temperate and sub-tropical, for Sichuan sits in a biological transition zone where the wildlife of the vast Palearctic realm merges with the Indomalayan fauna and flora to the south.
-Indeed, this is one the most diverse regions of the Palearctic and is home to a superb variety of exciting and endemic wildlife.
+This is one the most diverse regions of the Palearctic and is home to a superb variety of sought-after and endemic wildlife.
+On this exciting tour we will travel from the moss-draped cloud forests of Labahe, home of the endearing Red Panda, to the high grasslands of the Tibetan Plateau over which Tibetan Foxes roam.
+The birdlife is also fascinating and this wonderful mix of mammals, birds and other wildlife is set against some of the most dramatic landscapes in all of Asia.